 Countertop Bathroom Basins

-Offering a spa or hotel like feel to your bathroom, a countertop basin sits on the top of a counter or other suitable surface, such as a vanity unit, shelf or cupboard.
+Offering a spa or hotel like feel to your bathroom, a countertop basin sits on the top of a counter or other suitable surfaces, such as a vanity unit, shelf or cupboard.
 Countertop basins are often available in a range of design-led styles, providing not only a basin for your bathroom but a piece of usable artwork.
-However, countertop basins may not be suitable with small children as they may struggle to reach the taps.
+However, countertop basins may not be suitable for small children as they may struggle to reach the taps.

 An inset basin sits below the countertop in which it’s installed and offers a clean and minimalist bathroom design, common in hospitality and commercial bathrooms.
 Inset basins often offer a great countertop space for placing bathroom items ensuring they’re within easy reach, such as soap and toothbrushes.
 However, as inset basin requires either a unit or countertop for them to be installed into they usually require more space than other basin types.

 A semi-recessed basin blends practicality with style, offering the perfect solution for both modern and traditional bathrooms.
 Sitting halfway into a vanity unit or cupboard, a semi-recessed basin is easy to use than other basin options and still offers the option of storage in the unit that it’s placed on.